-Strategy I.1.2: Develop need-based scholarship programs to improve retention, progression and degree-seeking cohort, graduating within 150% of "normal" time of degree completion from the institution of initial enrollment.
+Strategy I.1.2: Develop need-based scholarship programs to improve retention, progression and time, degree-seeking cohort, graduating within 150% of "normal" time of degree completion from any public postsecondary institution in Louisiana.

-Strategy I.1.3: Implement or enhance initiatives geared towards improving retention, progression and degree-seeking cohort, graduating within 150% of "normal" time of degree completion from the institution of initial enrollment.
+Strategy I.1.3: Implement or enhance initiatives geared towards improving retention, progression and full-time, degree-seeking cohort, graduating within 150% of "normal" time of degree completion from any public postsecondary institution in Louisiana.

-Output: Number of students enrolled at a Four Year University identified in a first-time, full-time,
+Output: Number of students enrolled at a Four Year University in Louisiana identified as first-time, full-

-Outcome: Percentage of students enrolled at a Four Year University identified in a first-time, full-time,
+Outcome: Percentage of students enrolled at a Four Year University in Louisiana identified in a first-time,